CenturyLinkCloud/PublicKB/General/cloud-hardware-infrastructure-architecture.md

 </ul>
 <h3>The Architecture</h3>
 <ol>
-  <li>The cloud enables customers to achieve a level of agility that is normally not possible with traditional IT organizations. &nbsp;As such it is important that we are reviewing improving the architecture in order to leverage technology improvements. &nbsp;</li>
+  <li>The cloud enables customers to achieve a level of agility that is normally not possible with traditional IT organizations.
+As such it is important that we are reviewing improving the architecture in order to leverage technology improvements. </li>
   <li>The current architecture version that is being deployed is version 4.</li>
 </ol>
 <div>